VelozUy/veloz/docs/BACKLOG.md

 - Ensure no breaking changes to current interactions
 - Test thoroughly with actual content and data
 - Consider impact on existing design system
+- Ensure REDJOLA font is never used in bold (user preference)

 **Risk Mitigation**: